dtekcth/data101/src/beginner/editor/extensions.md

 ## Customization
 There are also extensions that allow you to change how your editor looks if you'd like!
 This can include things like changing icons and the way windows and panes look.
-Another popular customization option are themes.
+Another popular customization option is themes.
 These change the colors of your editor.
 Some popular ones are `Gruvbox` and `Monokai`.
 [This website](https://vscodethemes.com/) allows you to see and compare different ones easily.